HarperDB/documentation/docs/applications/README.md

 	age: Int
 }
 ```
 This will ensure that new records must have these properties (with these types).
 Note that this is does _not_ preclude the flexibility of having other properties.
-As a NoSQL database, HarperDB supports flexible, heterogeneous records, and you can freely add additional properties on any record.
+As a NoSQL database, HarperDB supports flexible, heterogeneous records, with an open schema, and you can freely add additional properties on any record.
 If you want to restrict the records to _only_ defined properties, you can do so by adding the `sealed` directive:
 ```graphql
 type Dog @table @sealed {
 	...